The Real Reason Why Light Is Slower in Water

 the right explanations

-The surprising fact is that the individual photons do actually not slow down in water, glass, or other media.
-They keep their constant speed of 300 000 km/s, even when apparently slowed down.
+The surprising fact is that the individual photons do not actually slow down in water, glass, or other media.
+They maintain a constant speed of 300 000 km/s, even when they appear to be slowed down.
 The change in speed is only apparent, not factual (textbooks usually do say this, but the last sentence here is often missed or forgotten).

-And so, we have the first answer to the popular question on how light can instantly speeds up after leaving a medium like water; it never speeds down.
+And so, we have the first answer to the popular question on how light can instantly speed up after leaving a medium like water; it never slows down.
 The speed of light (or rather, the speed of light particles) is constant even when it appears not to be.

-The deeper explanation to this peculiarity, unfortunately, is not easy to comprehend or to explain.
-It is remarkably complicated, which is why there are so many more or less inaccurate attempts to explain it out there.
+The deeper explanation for this peculiarity, unfortunately, is not easy to comprehend or to explain.
+It is remarkably complicated, which is why there are so many more-or-less inaccurate attempts to explain it out there.

 Anyway, here goes my attempt:

-The refractive index of light is 25% slower when it moves through, for example, water.
+The refractive index of light is reduced by 25% when it passes through, for example, water.
 Where in a vacuum, it moves at a 100% constant c.

 Two different approaches can explain this phenomenon.
 Both are correct, although one is more correct than the other.

 • The classical explanation views light as a wave.
-When the wave enters the medium, it will oscillate or tickle surrounding atoms.
+When the wave enters the medium, it will oscillate, or "tickle," the surrounding atoms.
 Each of these atoms will begin to produce electromagnetic waves on their own via all the oscillating electrons.
-A chaotic dance party happens, and all the waves bouncing among the atoms, will excite more and more.
+A chaotic dance party happens, and all the waves bouncing among the atoms will excite more and more.
 Add all these waves up, and we will end with a refractive index, exactly as predicted.

 This accumulation of excited waves will give the appearance of a 25 % decrease in light speed.
-Waves can either cancel other waves out, or they can build bigger waves.
-In other words; the net effect of the light coming in, and all the electromagnetic waves created by the reacting atoms within the medium, will add up to what we measure as a 25% slower speed.
+Waves can either cancel out other waves or build bigger waves.
+In other words, the net effect of the light coming in and all the electromagnetic waves created by the reacting atoms within the medium will add up to what we measure as a 25% slower speed.
 One could say that the light waves are not themselves changed.
-Still, they are affected by these other electromagnetic waves inside the medium, making the accumulated wavelength shorter.
+Still, they are affected by these other electromagnetic waves inside the medium, making the accumulated wavelength shorter while the frequency remains unchanged.

-Although this explanation does hold up mathematically and fully corresponds with our equations and theories on the subject, the quantum mechanical explanation below paints a slightly different picture.
+Although this explanation holds up mathematically and fully aligns with our equations and theories on the subject, the quantum-mechanical explanation below paints a slightly different picture.

-• The quantum mechanical explanation views light as wave-functions.
-You can read about wave-functions here.
-We say the photon-wave-function goes into the medium and will go through every possible path in this medium - even absurdly circular motions or what else we can probabilistically calculate.
+• The quantum mechanical explanation views light as a wave function.
+You can read about wave functions here.
+We say the photon-wave-function goes into the medium and will go through every possible path in this medium, even absurdly circular motions, or what else we can probabilistically calculate.
 This subatomic behavior is often described as quantum superpositions - a particle has all positions, not just one.
-Absurd at this sounds, it corresponds with experiments.
-Sounds similar to the dance party of the waves, as described above, but quantum mechanically (and mathematically) it is not.
-The final light of all these superpositions is then a 25% reduction.
+Absurd as this sounds, it corresponds with experiments.
+Sounds similar to the dance party of the waves described above, but quantum-mechanically (and mathematically) it is not.
+The final light of all these superpositions is then a 25% reduction of the refractive index.
 Precisely as measured.

 Which one of the two models you prefer is up to you.
 They are both equally right within their paradigm.
-Although similar, know that the quantum mechanical model is superior when we go into the details of many other facets of the refractive index of light.
+Although similar, know that the quantum-mechanical model is superior when we examine the many other facets of the refractive index of light in detail.

 There are some other models still, which see the photon inside a medium as a different type-particle.
-The medium is thusly considered a completely different system.
+The medium is thus considered a completely different system.
 Often this non-photon is called a Polariton, and since this holds mass, it incidentally means it travels at less than c.
-To the best of my understanding, it is a kind of a mix of the two above.
-The model satisfies some peculiarities but is insofar not verified beyond its mathematics.
+To the best of my understanding, it is sort of a mix of the two above.
+The model satisfies some peculiarities but is, insofar, not verified beyond its mathematics.

 ...
 I told you.
 It is remarkably complicated.

 To sum it up (a bit): Light moves at a constant speed.
-When it enters different media, like glass or water, the quantum mechanical wave-function will dictate all possible states for this light, which, depending on the medium, will influence the passing of light particles so their apparent speed changes.
+When it enters different media, such as glass or water, the quantum-mechanical wave function determines all possible states of the light, which, depending on the medium, influence the propagation of light particles, causing their apparent speed to change.

 Check out Professor Michael Merrifield of the University of Nottingham.
 The 16-minute clip is well worth your time on this subject: